 1. Build Genuine Relationships

-When networking became a 21st century buzzword, it was a way of better meeting people with similar interests and establishing relationships across different spaces — networks.
+When networking became a 21st century buzzword, it was a way of better meeting people with similar interests and establishing relationships across different spaces.
 However, it fast became just a word people used to justify the need to accumulate contact details and make small talk with as many people in a room.
-To make use of opportunities of interaction with people, its essential to understand what networking is about.
-Appreciate that the essence of networking is to build genuine relationships with people.
-Invest in quality conversations with one or two people after a conference or at a mixer, rather than chasing 20 people for 5 second conversations.
+To make use of opportunities of interaction, its essential to understand what networking is really about.
+The true essence of networking is building genuine relationships with people.
+Rather than chasing 20 people for 5 second conversations, invest in quality conversations with one or two people after a conference or at a mixer.
 Focus on creating genuine relationships by listening, contributing to the conversation and showing real interest in what the other person has to say.
 This is the foundation of networking and if done right, can lead to a more fruitful and lifelong relationships.

 2. Don’t just take — have something to give